-There were times that we were duped into thinking someone was genuinely interested in talking to Americans but it was only a matter of time until they tried to direct us to their shop or their restaurant.
+There were times when we thought someone was genuinely interested in talking to Americans.
+However, it was only a matter of time until they tried to direct us to their shop or restaurant.
 They seemed offended when we turned down their offer for “Egyptian hospitality” which would consist of tea in their shop while trying to “help us spend our money”.

-It’s also very difficult to ask anyone on the street for help because while they may be genuinely helpful, it’s highly likely there is a tout lingering nearby who will tell the nice person that they’re already helping you.
+It’s also very difficult to ask anyone on the street for help.
+While they may be genuinely helpful, it’s highly likely there is a tout lingering nearby who will tell the nice person that they’re already helping you.
 Even though they’re really only trying to help you to find their shop.
 This is incredibly frustrating as they are really difficult to shake.

 Every time we left our hotel in Luxor and in Aswan, we would see the touts start running toward us.
 “Felucca?
 Felucca?
 You know how much it costs?
 Very cheap, Egyptian price!” or “taxi, taxi, where you go?”
 It’s like we had giant neon dollar signs on our foreheads.
 And no matter how many times we said “no thank you” or “NO” or “LITERALLY STOP FOLLOWING US!” they persisted.
 We were often followed for blocks while ignoring their nonstop attempts to get us into their boat, car, or horse-drawn carriage.

 It would seem that these Egyptians either don’t know the meaning of the word “no”, or they just don’t care that you don’t want what they are offering.
 They assume they’ll wear you out and eventually you’ll agree.